stevebeer/openvpn-server/README.md

 Feedback
 --------

 I am interested in making this script work for as many people as possible, so I welcome any feedback on your experience.
-If you have problems using it, feel free to send me an email and I'll get back to you as soon as I can.
+If you have problems using it, feel free to leave a comment and send me an email and I'll get back to you as soon as I can.
+It may take some time to resolve issues, as the number of users of this script has grown and I no longer have as much time to devote towards maintenance as when I first wrote the script.

 Contributions
 -------------

 I'm also interested in improving this script, and will be adding features to it over time to make it easier, more intuitive, and more versatile.
-If you have any feature ideas or requests, or are interested in adding your ideas to it, testing it on other platforms, or localizing it to another language, please also contact me.
+If you have any feature ideas or requests, or are interested in adding your ideas to it, testing it on other platforms, or localizing it to another language, please comment or leave a pull request.
 I will be happy to work with you!

 If you have found this tool to be useful and want to use [this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K99QGVL7KA6ZL) to buy me a gallon of gas, I would be very grateful!

 If you decide to do so, please also consider supporting OpenVPN; they have produced a wonderful open-source product, and all credit for it goes to their community and their hard work.
 All I did was write a little automated front-end for its installation on Raspbian.

 Thanks
 ------

 This script automates and streamlines the process outlined by a great many people from many corners of the internet for setting up OpenVPN on a Raspberry Pi.
 In particular, thanks go to Lauren Orsini at ReadWrite, who wrote the excellent tutorial upon which this script is based (see sources 3 and 4).
 Thanks also go to the Raspberry Pi Foundation, the Raspberry Pi community, and to OpenVPN.

 Sources
 -------